 6.5 QoE measurement handling at RAN overload

-In case of RAN overload in standalone connectivity, RAN can stop new QoE measurement configurations, release existing QoE measurement configurations and pause QoE measurement reporting.
+In case of RAN overload in standalone connectivity, RAN can stop new QoE measurement configurations, release existing QoE measurement configurations, pause QoE measurement reporting and modifying the reporting period configuration.
 FFS for details under EN-DC/MR-DC operation.

+6.5.X Reporting configuration handling during mobility

+If QoE measurement reporting is paused or modified, it should be indicated to the target gNB during handover, and the target gNB can notify UE to continue QoE measurement reporting in case there is no overload in the target gNB and vice versa.